sushilraghava/werx.js/README.md

-# WREX.JS - WREX JavaScript SDK
+# werx.JS - werx JavaScript SDK

-This is the WREX [JavaScript SDK][docs] for WREX Hypergraph Network.
+This is the werx [JavaScript SDK][docs] for werx Hypergraph Network.

 Please read the [documentation][docs] for more detailed instructions.
 The following includes basic install and configuration.